About Chemical Peels

 What’s the chemical facial peel procedure?

 Here at Simply Mia's, Mia is trained to know which peel will work on your face.
 Putting a peel is a science and it takes conditioning to get from a basic peel to a more advanced peel.
 Mia is very happy to provide counseling to see what your options may be to target and address your skincare concerns.
-Contact Mia today to schedule an appointment today.
+Contact Mia today to schedule your facial in West Seattle today.